tiutcristian/Passcrypt/README.md

 2. Qt Framework Mastery: Working with the Qt Framework provided insights into transforming a basic console-based application into an intuitive GUI-driven program.
 Learning to leverage Qt's libraries and tools facilitated the creation of a user-friendly interface and streamlined the development process.

-3. Security Implementation: Developing a password manager required a thorough understanding of cryptographic techniques for data encryption.
-The process of securing sensitive information and ensuring robust protection against potential vulnerabilities was a significant learning aspect.
+3. Security Implementation: The process of securing sensitive information and ensuring robust protection against potential vulnerabilities was a significant learning aspect.

 ## Table of Contents